dawe/schist/docs/source/Spatial_RNA/spatial_rna.rst

 Analysis of spatially resolved RNA-seq data
 ===========================================

 Similarly to what shown `analyzing ATAC data <../Spatial_ATAC/spatial_atac.html>`_, we retrieved fastq from the paper "**Spatial epigenome–transcriptome co-profiling of mammalian tissues**" (Zhang et al, 2023, DOI:10.1038/s41586-023-05795-1), this time RNA sequences (SRA run ID: SRR22561636) and processed using ``kb_python``.
-The resulting fragment file is imported and processed as standard scRNA-seq data
+The resulting count matrix file is imported and processed as standard scRNA-seq data

 .. code:: python